ramirez368/blog2.github.io/index.md

 ```
-Thank you readers, and wait for Blog 3 next week.
+Thank you readers, and wait for our next week.
 For Contact e-mail me at ramirez368@hotmail.com

 ```